ilija-the/vendrithvault/content/index.md

 Welcome to the Vendrith wiki!
-Go to the [[Overview]] for pointers at where indeed.
+Go to the [[Overview]] for some pointers at where to look.